 In the past, company officers enjoyed a waiver of liability, Nelson says, but recently the courts have found a way around that waiver.
 Furthermore, Nelson believes that it's just a matter of time before laws such as the Prudent Man Rule and the Foreign Corrupt Practices Act are used to prosecute inadequate DR and BC plans.

 "The threat has always been theoretically there," Nelson says, but it's much more real today.

 Or is it?
 To date, there's been no legal test of this idea, says Jon Toigo, an independent consultant focusing on disaster recovery.
-And "as long as there
+And "as long

 Nor are we going to see these lawsuits any time soon, Toigo says.
 "We have a Republican administration and we're in a depression.
 The only enforcement efforts I can imagine would probably be around national security - you're with the Al Qaeda terrorists because you're not carpooling ... or something."

 So for the time being, the impetus to spend money on disaster recovery remains what it always has been: good corporate stewardship, not threat of legal action.
 "Vendors have been raising these specters for a long time in an effort to cajole senior executives in to spending money," Toigo says.

 However, Nelson adds that liability isn't just related to corporations and officers, but also to individuals and companies that develop disaster recovery plans - her company included.
 "There have been cases where the courts have found computer specialists guilty of professional negligence for failure to act reasonably in light of special knowledge, skills and abilities," she says.